kevpdev/newsletter-automation/README.md

 ---

-**Built with ❤️ using TypeScript, Feedly, Claude Haiku, and Gmail API**
+**Built with ❤️ using TypeScript, FreshRSS, Claude Haiku, and Gmail API**